A Skeptical Look at the

-The IIN program is open to anyone who is willing to attend and pay tuition.
+The IIN program is open to anyone who is willing to pay tuition.
 No formal training or nutrition-related knowledge is required.
 In 2008, I was able to determine that to graduate, students were required to attend at least eight out of ten weekend seminars, complete six "health history consultations," enroll two clients in a 6-month health counseling program, pass three multiple-choice tests, and attend at least five "counseling" sessions .
 The counselor—typically a recent graduate—provided advice about the student's experience with clients and "modeled" the student for the six-month program.
 (I assume that this meant that the student goes through the program with the counselor as advisor.)
 Students also get advice and share ideas and experiences with fellow students through online forums on the IIN Web site.
 However, the forums are closely monitored and critical comments are usually quickly removed.

 Rosenthal's Integrative Nutrition Food Pyramid is adapted from the United States Department of Agriculture Food Pyramid.
 It includes extra water and a "primary food circle" that symbolizes "healthy relationships, regular physical activity, a fulfilling career, and spiritual practice, all of which are said to "feed our bodies and satisfy our hunger for living."